anitagraser/TimeManager/CONTRIBUTING.md

 * coverage
 * psycopg2

-The test environment is not very easy to set up because of some issues with the availability and compatibility of different packages, so, for that reason, we have a continuous integration system set up, so pull requests that break the tests will be detected automatically by tests that run on a virtual machine.
+The test environment is not very easy to set up because of some issues with the availability and compatibility of different packages, so, for that reason, we have a continuous integration system set up, so pull requests that break the tests will be detected automatically by tests that run on a virtual machine provided by Travis CI.